top of page

 Gold outshone other forms of money since its first proven coinage during the time of King Croesus (6th century BCE).
 Its “glitter” derives from a number of great qualities: it doesn’t corrode, cannot be produced out of something else as alchemists learned the hard way, and is hard to find and extract.
 In short, it’s like you … rare, precious, and beautiful (and also a bit useless in practice).
 That’s why the conquistadores and colonialists were in search of gold and its lesser cousin silver wherever their sails would carry them.

 In the competition for the role of currency supremo, silver stayed in the running for the “gold medal” for long stretches of history.
-And for a time, held joint first place.
+And for a time, it held joint first place.
 Throughout the 19th century many currencies operated on a bi-metallic standard, meaning a currency was convertible into specified amounts of both gold and silver.

 That included the dollar of the young United States.
 The US dollar began as a copy.
-The term “dollar” was adopted from the “Spanish dollar”, as the settlers in the American colonies called the Real, a Spanish Silver coin.
+The term “dollar” was adopted from the “Spanish dollar”, as the settlers in the American colonies called the Real, a Spanish silver coin.
 The “Real” had been the currency of reference for world trade for two full centuries[3].
-Conveniently, the US coinage act of 1792 specified the US dollar to be convertible into the same silver weight as the Spanish dollar – and a fifteenth of that weight in gold.
+Conveniently, the US Coinage Act of 1792 specified the US dollar to be convertible into the same silver weight as the Spanish dollar – and a fifteenth of that weight in gold.
 In an act of open mindedness, the US government let the “Spanish dollar”, along with other foreign currencies, remain legal tender until 1857.

 The problem was, though, that the silver-gold mint ratio wasn’t quite right.
 The initial 15-1 ratio of silver to gold left the gold content of the US dollar overvalued compared to silver in the international markets.
 In consequence, dollars were increasingly exchanged for gold to pay for international purchases from 1792 to 1834.
 As gold was leaving the country, the US de facto operated on a silver standard during this time[4].
 In 1834, Congress changed the silver-to-gold mint ratio, with the effect that silver became overvalued relative to gold.
 Now the arbitrage went the other way and silver was leaving the country.
 As a result, the US de facto operated on a gold standard from 1834 to 1862[5].